Jaja Wachuku

 Jaja Anucha Ndubuisi Wachuku (1 January 1918 – 7 November 1996) was a Pan-Africanist and a Nigerian statesman, lawyer, politician, diplomat and humanitarian.
 He was the first Speaker of the Nigerian House of Representatives; as well as the first Nigerian Ambassador and Permanent Representative to the United Nations.
 Also, Wachuku was the first Nigerian Minister for Foreign Affairs.
 Notably, Wachuku was a Royal Prince of Ngwaland, "descendant of 20 generations of African chiefs in the Igbo country of Eastern Nigeria".

 Wachuku, who was "widely respected" as Foreign Affairs Minister, intervened with the South African government and helped save Nelson Mandela and others from the death penalty at the 1963–64 Rivonia Trial.
+A year earlier, in his 1962 diary, from Lagos: Nigeria, Nelson Mandela wrote: "Friday 18 May 1962: 1pm: We meet Mr Jaja Wachuku and his staff and have a profitable discussion.
+Saturday 19 May 1962: We have lunch with Jaja Wachuku."

 In 2010, President Goodluck Jonathan conferred on Wachuku a posthumous special Golden Jubilee Independence Anniversary Award; Wachuku was honoured by Jonathan again in 2014 as a Hero of the Struggle for Nigeria's Independence from Great Britain and a Pioneer Political Leader for the 100-year anniversary of Nigeria.